 • Volatile organic compounds, like cleaners, air fresheners and personal care products

-Even if you or someone in your home doesn’t experience allergies or asthma, an air purifier can lower other symptoms related to bad indoor air quality.
+Even if you or someone in your household doesn’t struggle with allergies or asthma, an air purifier can reduce other issues associated with bad indoor air quality.
 These involve:

 • Itchy throat, eyes, nose or skin